Radoslav22/COM528/README.md

 Below are the instructions on how to get the application up and running:

+ - create new folder
- - unzip the zip file
+ - unzip the zip file in the new folder
  - open the project using netbeans
  - mvn clean install
  - run tomcat server